No sweat: Dick's crushes 2Q as consumers focus on fitness

 Sales at stores open at least a year, a key gauge of a retailer's health, increased 20.7%.
 And online sales skyrocketed, nearly tripling in the quarter.

-The strong performance — which included its highest quarterly sales and earnings ever — was a bit of a surprise to the market, and investors are rallying around the stock, pushing shares up more than 11% in morning trading.
+The strong performance — which included its highest quarterly sales and earnings ever — was a bit of a surprise to the market, and investors are rallying around the stock, pushing shares up more than 15% in afternoon trading.

 It was only earlier this month that some analysts were predicting that sporting goods retailers, as well as those that sell athletic clothing and footwear, would likely have a tough go of it this back-to-school season.
 The argument was that those retailers might struggle, given that many schools weren't planning to reopen for in-person instruction at the start of the school year and some fall sports were not being played.